Table of Contents

 10DLC best use:

-For non-profits and political campaigns, who need to speak to people, collect feedback, and reach out to tens of thousands of people in a time-bound manner.
-This will cost a decent amount, but is still cheaper than dedicated short codes and gets better response rates.
+For non-profits and political campaigns that need to speak to people, collect feedback, and reach out to tens of thousands of people in a time-bound manner.
+This will cost a decent amount, but it is still cheaper than dedicated short codes and gets better response rates.

 Toll-Free number advantages: